 Welcome!
 Your tour of Iceland starts today.
 Individual transfers will take place by a Flybus shuttle from Keflavik Airport to your accommodation in Reykjavík where you will spend the night.
 We will provide you with some ideas on how to explore Iceland's capital on your own.

-At 9:00am you will meet your first tour guide and start with a Reykjavík city tour where you will get to see some highlights of Iceland’s capital, then you will head west.
-Your first stop is at an Icelandic wool outlet store, just to see what the locals do with all those sheep!
-The Borgarfjörður valley is known as the Saga valley of West Iceland because many important historical events took place there.
-You will get a chance to climb the Grábrók volcano crater and be warmed at Deildartunguhver, Europe's most powerful hot spring which produces 180 liters per second of water that is nearly boiling - 97° Celsius.
-After that, we will go to Hraunfossar, a series of waterfalls pouring from beneath a one kilometer wide lava field.
-Barnafoss – the Children’s falls, is nearby with its own tragic tale.
-You will spend two nights at Reykholt in West Iceland.
-The afternoon includes a lecture about the elusive Northern Lights.
-After dinner, there is a guided walk in Reykholt in search of the Northern Lights followed by a hot cup of chocolate or tea.
+At 09:00 meet your tour guide who shows the group the highlights of Iceland's exciting capital.
+Then we head west.
+Borgarfjörður is known as the Saga Valley because of its many important historical events.
+We get a chance to climb the Grábrók volcano crater and get warmed at Deildartunguhver, Europe's most powerful hot spring which produces 180 liters per second of water that is nearly boiling - 97° Celsius.
+Hraunfossar is a series of waterfalls pouring from beneath a wide lava field.
+Barnafoss – the Children's falls, is nearby with its own tragic tale.
+We spend two nights in Borgarnes, West Iceland.
+The afternoon includes a lecture about Northern Lights.
+After dinner, we step into the hotel garden in search of the Northern Lights followed by a hot cup of chocolate or tea.

-The Snæfellsnes Peninsula, “the peninsula of the snowy mountain,“ juts out from Iceland’s west coast, like a long arm with a clenched fist at its tip, and is in many ways a microcosm of the whole island.
+The Snæfellsnes Peninsula "the peninsula of the snowy mountain" juts out from Iceland's west coast, like a long arm with a clenched fist at its tip, and is in many ways a microcosm of the whole island.
 A rugged mountain chain runs its length.
-You will travel to the charming fishing town of Stykkishólmur for a lunch cruise in the Breiðafjörður fjord.
-Afterwards you can stroll around the sheltered harbor which provides a good place for fishing vessels to anchor, and then explore this charming town with its many old wooden houses.
-A uniquely Icelandic “treat“ awaits you at Bjarnarhöfn, where they make Hákarl - the fermented shark.
-On the way back to Reykholt there is a stop in Borgarnes where you have the opportunity to take an optional visit to the Icelandic Settlement Center museum, or to the local geothermal swimming pool.
-Today, the guide will give you some practical tips of how to photograph the Auroras as part of the Northern Lights Academy program.
-Naturally, once darkness falls, you are out and about in the garden of the hotel chasing the Northern Lights which is most pleasant while soaking in the hotel’s outdoor hot tubs.
+We travel to the charming fishing town of Stykkishólmur for a cruise in the Breiðafjörður fjord.
+After a light lunch a uniquely Icelandic "treat" awaits us at Bjarnarhöfn, where they make Hákarl - the fermented shark.
+Depending on road and weather conditions, we visit the fishing village of Grundarfjörður, a place with an impressive coastline and mountains, lakes and waterfalls behind the village.
+Jutting out into the bay rises one of the most photographed mountains in Iceland, Mt.
+Kirkjufell.
+On the way back to Borgarnes the guide gives you some practical tips on how to photograph the Auroras as part of the Northern Lights Academy program.
+Naturally, once darkness falls, we are out in the hotel garden to chase the Northern Lights and to soak in the hotel's outdoor hot tubs.

-Today you will travel along the scenic shores of the Hvalfjörður fjord and turn inland to Þingvellir National Park, a UNESCO World Heritage site.
-After a stop at the park, you will continue to Gullfoss “the golden falls,“ a double waterfall that tumbles 34 meters into the Hvítá river, and attracts tourists and travelers in summer and winter.
-You will see steam from the Geysir geothermal fields as you arrive.
+Today we travel along the Hvalfjörður fjord.
+The first stop is at an Icelandic wool outlet store, just to see what they do with all those sheep!
+We continue inland to Þingvellir National Park, a UNESCO World Heritage site.
+We travel the Golden Circle route and see steam rising from the Geysir geothermal fields as we arrive.
 There is a variety of hot springs and bubbling pools.
-The original geyser is now dormant but has been replaced by Strokkur, "the Churn“ which erupts at 5-10 minute intervals.
-When you get to Geysir, the chef of the Restaurant Geysir takes you to the geothermal areas were you can taste freshly baked hot spring bread served with Icelandic butter, geothermally boiled eggs, and herring.
+The original geyser is now dormant but has been replaced by Strokkur, "the Churn", which erupts at 5-10 minute intervals.
+The chef of the Restaurant Geysir invites you to taste freshly baked hot spring bread served with Icelandic butter, geothermally boiled eggs and herring.
 It is best served with a small glass of Geysir Schnapps, very cold – nearly freezing.
-In the afternoon, you learn about the Icelandic horse and its history and special qualities, and also visit a geothermal greenhouse, before reaching your accommodation in South Iceland.
+On we travel to Gullfoss, a double waterfall that tumbles 34 meters into the Hvítá river and attracts tourists and travelers in summer and winter.
+In the afternoon, you learn about the Icelandic horse, its special qualities, and history and visit a geothermal greenhouse, before we reach the accommodation in South Iceland.
 Tonight, step into the darkness and search for the elusive Northern Lights, while best enjoyed from a comfortable hot tub in the garden of the hotel, amidst the peace and stillness of rural Iceland.